andrewabest/AWS-Workshop/README.md

 # AWS-Workshop
-Workshop content for the Readify QLD AWS Knowledge Share session
+Workshop content for automated delivery in AWS for .NET

 ## Prerequisites